linz/QGIS-AIMS-Plugin/README.md

 	*Qgis 2.6 (min version)

 ##Installation
-UI components must be compiled by running the makefile.

-Once compiled copy the plugin directory to:
- *~\.qgis2\python\plugins

  This plugin is under development.
 As development is undertaken and finalised further documentation will be supplied.